gabrielkoerich/dotfiles/README.md

 6. `sh cask.sh` to install cask apps
 7. `sh cron.sh` to install the schedule tasks
 8. `sh sync.sh` to sync the dotfiles
-9. Install Dropbox & run `mackup restore` to restore app settings
+9. Run `mackup restore` to restore app settings

 To update the dotfiles, run step 7 again.